Canon 1D X Mark II vs Fujifilm X-T3

 - More modern: Reflects 2 years and 7 months of technical progress since the 1DX Mark II launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (13 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-T3 comes out slightly ahead of the 1DX Mark II (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1D X Mark II vs Fujifilm X-T3